 One element that distinguishes this process and that cuts across all four phases is an iteration.
 An iteration is a distinct set of activities, with a baselined plan and evaluation criteria that result in a release, either internal or external.
 This means that the software development life cycle can be characterized as involving a continuous stream of executable releases of the system's architecture.
 It is this emphasis on architecture as an important artifact that drives the UML to focus on modeling the different views of a system's architecture.

-UNIT II
+UNIT-II

-Basic Structural Modeling and Advanced Structural Modeling

-Syllabus :Classes, Relationships, common Mechanisms and diagrams.
-Advanced classes, advanced relationships, Interfaces, Types and Roles, Packages.
-Classes, Terms, concepts, modeling techniques for Class & Object Diagrams.
+Basic Structural Modeling, Classes, Relationships, Common Mechanisms, Basic Diagrams, Advanced Structural Modeling, Advanced Classes, Advanced Relationships, Interfaces, Types and Roles, Packages.
+Class and Object Diagrams, Terms, Concepts, Modeling Techniques for Class Diagrams